National parks of Azerbaijan: Absheron National Park

 The predecessor of Absheron National Park during Soviet times was the Absheron State Nature Preserve which was created in July 1969 in order to protect gazelle, Caspian seal and water birds inhabited in the territory.
 The climate of the area is mild-hot, specific to semi-desert and dry steppe.
-Types and phytomass of flora is too poor here, plants are changed respective of water and saltiness regime of area.
-Sea coastal sand plants (42,6%), meadows with jigilgamish and paz grass (13,2%), one-year saline grasses (5,2%) etc. are spread.
+Types and phytomass of flora is too poor here, plants are changed respective of the water and saltiness regime of area.
+Sea coastal sand plants (42.6%), meadows with jigilgamish and paz grass (13.2%), one-year saline grasses (5.2%) etc. are spread.
 Ephemeras also develop well in early spring.
 In dry area gazelle, jackal, fox, rabbit, badger, in Caspian waters seal and various fishes, birds such as silver gull, wheezing swan, grey and red-headed black, white-eyed black ducks, big white bittern, sandpiper, bald-coot, marsh belibagli, sea bozcha and other migrant birds have inhabited here.

 Animals and birds inhabiting in Shirvan National Park, names of which have been included in the Red Books, exist in Absheron National Park as well.